The space above kitchen cabinets is an ideal area to further decorate to give your kitchen greater design depth.

 You don't always need an elaborate or highly decorative design above kitchen cabinets.
 Simple can be more provocative and present a great way to display a collection, especially a family heirloom.

 Keeping the theme related to the function of the kitchen is a natural decorating choice.
-You can use antique as well as new mixing bowls of various designs and styles to create a unique and appropriate display.
+You can use new as well as antique mixing bowls of various designs and styles to create a unique and appropriate display.

 One great design idea is to use various decorative finials in groupings and with other objects to create an interesting vignette above your kitchen cabinets.
 Some of the objects you might use include: